miniature-tiger/archipelago/README.md

 Pirates
 * Add pirate ships - COMPLETE
 * Automate pirate ship movements (basic movement with wind and search for cargo ships) - COMPLETE
-* Telescope range of 4 tiles for stronger search for ships
+* Search - telescope range of 5 tiles for stronger search for ships - COMPLETE
 * Consider separate cargo and war ships for teams

 Forts